IdoTadian/Ido-Tadian-Projects/README.md

 SQL, Power BI, Excel

-# Business Intelligence & Analytics Project – Tableau
+# Business Intelligence & Analytics – Tableau

 This project involved the complete design and implementation of a Business Intelligence & Analytics (BI&A) solution for a fictional bicycle and accessories retail company, with the goal of enabling better, data-driven decision-making at all organizational levels.